 Nelly.com uses MEHRWERK ProcessMining (MPM) in Qlik Sense to analyze their customer order to return process.
 In this webinar with Nelly.com, we will go through findings and insights from working with Process Mining in a hands-on demo.
 We will also take a look at the solution and shed light on what data and prerequisites are needed to get started with process mining from a technical perspective.
 Register for free

-Are you looking for more specific information, checklists, infographics, best case stories, live webinars and much more on the topic of Process Mining?
+Would you like more specific information, checklists, infographics, best case stories, live webinars and much more on the topic of process mining?

-We open the ProcessMining BlackBox for you: Discover the expert portal with exclusive, free information.
+We open the black box of process mining for you: Discover the insider portal with exclusive, free information.